If you’re worried that a loved one is using meth, these behavioral, physical and psychological signs & symptoms can help you confirm.

 - Butane lighters

 - Small glass or metal pipes

 - Razor blades

-If you suspect someone may be cooking meth, there are telltale signs to identify a meth lab, including both signs from the outside, such as blacked-out windows or unusual odors, and signs from the inside, such as funnels and lab equipment.
-You can also lookout for some of the physical effects that can come with cooking meth, including asthma, insomnia, or tremors.
+If you suspect someone may be cooking meth, there are telltale signs to identify a meth lab.
+Outside, you may see blacked-out windows or smell unusual odors, and signs inside can include the appearance of funnels and lab equipment.
+Be aware of the physical effects that can come with cooking meth, including asthma, insomnia or tremors.

 If you come across a meth lab, do not approach it.
 Protect yourself and others by leaving immediately and alerting law enforcement.